 Zadar's star attraction, this huge, cylindrical structure is the most monumental early Byzantine church in Croatia.
-Originally called Church of the Holy Trinity, and probably inspired by plans set forth in a book by the Byzantine emperor Constantine Porphyrogenet, On Ruling the Empire, centuries later it was rededicated to St. Donat, who was bishop here from 801 to 814.
-Legend has it that Donat, an Irishman, was the one who had it built, using stone from the adjacent
+Originally called Church of the Holy Trinity, and probably inspired by plans set forth in a book by the Byzantine emperor Constantine Porphyrogenet, On Ruling the Empire, centuries later it was rededicated to St. Donatus, who was bishop here from 801 to 814.
+Legend has it that Donatus, an Irishman, was the one who had it built, using stone from the

 Šimuna Kožičića Benje, Zadar, 23000, Croatia